Cups and Gates I: Cohomology invariants and logical quantum operations: Conditions for the Cup Product Structure on Non-Topological Codes

 \begin{proposition} For a classical code with preorientation satisfying the no overlapping bits condition, the $\Lambda$-fold cup product obtained by multiple applications of the cup product defined in \cref{def:cup} is associative. \end{proposition} \begin{proof} Obtained by direct verification. \end{proof}

-\begin{remark} In the following, unless otherwise specified, we will not impose the non-overlapping bits condition, which means that the cup product need not be associative.
-In such case, the $\Lambda$-fold cup product without parenthesis is implicitly defined with the following order of application: $(((a_1 \cup a_2) \cup a_3) \cup\dots \cup a_{\Lambda})$. \end{remark}
+\begin{remark} In the following, unless otherwise specified, we will \emph{not} impose the non-overlapping bits condition, which means that the cup product need not be associative.
+For example, $(a\cup a')\cup x$ is in general not equal to to $a\cup (a'\cup x)$ for $a,a'\in X_0$ and $x\in X_1$.
+One can choose the order of operations that depends on the degree of the arguments in the cup product, such that one never takes a cup product between two elements in $X_0$, namely:

+\end{remark} Moving forward, we will assume the order of operations as in the equation above, which is the most symmetric choice.
+We note that in the earlier version of the paper, we implicitly assumed this order, which is consistent with equation (\ref{eq:leibnizcondition}), whereas Eq.~(\ref{eq:lambda3}) contained a mistake that has been fixed in the current version\footnote{We thank Ryan Tiew for useful discussions and remark that Ref.~\cite{menon2025magictricyclesefficientmagic} independently emphasized on this order of operations. }.
+Fixing a different order of operations would also be valid, but would lead to a different set of conditions on the chain complex and a different action of the logical gate as a result, which would be interesting to study systematically.
+For example, different choices were made in Refs.~\cite{menon2025magictricyclesefficientmagic} and \cite{2508.08191,li2025transversaldimensionjumpproduct}.

 Generically, a cup product defined this way does not satisfy the Leibniz rule without imposing additional conditions on the chain complex.
 With our end goal of constructing a logical gate on product complexes from cup products on constituent complexes, it is sufficient if the Leibniz rule is satisfied only after applying the integral.
 Namely, we define